North Macedonia–Russia relations: Diplomatic relations

 On April 2, 2018, North Macedonia expelled Russian diplomats over the poisoning of Sergei and Yulia Skripal.
 On 18 May 2021, North Macedonia declared a Russian diplomat persona non grata, with the official reasoning being a prior investigation into the behavior of said diplomat and violation of the Vienna Convention.
 Days after, the Minister of Foreign Affairs of North Macedonia declared that that had been done in solidarity with Bulgaria and the Czech Republic.

 This was criticised by the Russian Foreign Ministry, which declared the act "hostile".
 In retaliation, Russia expelled a Macedonian diplomat on 10 June 2021.

 On March 2, 2022, North Macedonia approved the United Nations General Assembly Resolution ES-11/1 that condemned Russia's invasion of Ukraine.
 Five days later, North Macedonia was added to Russia's Unfriendly Countries List for its support of EU's sanctions against Russia.
 In late March North Macedonia expelled five Russian diplomats, followed shortly after by another six.

 On June 5, 2022, North Macedonia closed its airspace for Russia's foreign minister Sergei Lavrov, who planned a meeting in neighbouring Serbia.
 Later, North Macedonia sent lethal military aid to Ukraine, consisting of battle tanks and military aircraft.

 As of 2022, there are few russophile political parties in North Macedonia, but their influence and their election results are negligible: Edinstvena Makedonija, led by Janko Bačev; Levica, led by Dimitar Apasiev; and Rodina.

 North Macedonia has provided substantial military assistance to Ukraine since Russia started the war.

 In September 2023 a further three Russian diplomats were expelled, making 14 in total since February 2022.

-In February 2025, North Macedonia shifted its stance on Ukraine, abstaining from a Ukrainian UN General Assembly resolution that condemned Russian aggression and affirmed commitment to Ukrainian territorial integrity.
-It also co-sponsored a rival U.S. resolution advocating for peace between Ukraine and Russia.
+North Macedonia's policy is closely aligned with that of the United States.
+Following Donald Trump's election as US president and subsequent shifts in US policy regarding the Russo-Ukrainian War, North Macedonia co-sponsored a US-proposed UN resolution that reflected the new US stance.
+This resolution was seen by many as unfavorable to Ukraine and conciliatory toward Russia, however the foreign ministry of North Macedonia said that decisions regarding the country's sponsorship and voting on the UN resolutions should not be interpreted as withdrawal or change of prior positions.
+North Macedonia continues to support Ukraine.